Clearpath-HQ/.github/profile/README.md

 - **Automated Tracking:** Stay up-to-date with automated progress reports, notifications, and reminders based on task updates and project milestones.
 - **Integrated Communication:** Clearpath facilitates efficient communication among team members through integrated channels, fostering collaboration and minimizing context switching.

 ## Getting Started

+Visit any of the two repositories we have currently on the repositories tab [Repositories](https://github.com/orgs/Clearpath-HQ/repositories).

 To get started with Clearpath, follow these steps: